 What does surgery involve?

 Dr. Bradley will decide, based upon your desires, expectations and a physical examination, if the incision will be made in your armpit, in the crease under your breast or around the nipple.
 Regardless if the incision utilized, all incisions are made with deliberate planning and attention to detail to make them as inconspicuous as possible.
-Anesthesia is generally done as a “local with p.o./IV sedation” meaning that you are given medications by mouth before surgery and additional medication intra- venous ( by vein) in the O.R. to make you completely unaware and comfortable so that the procedure can be done without the use (and risks and side effects) of general anesthesia.
+Anesthesia is generally done as a local with oral and IV sedation, meaning that you are given medications by mouth before surgery and additional medication intravenous (by vein) in the O.R. to make you completely comfortable so that the procedure can be done without the use, or risks and side effects, of general anesthesia.
 Dr. Bradley will then make a pocket behind your pectoral muscle or mammary gland in order to place the saline or silicone implants.
-All patients are provided with long acting local anesthetic in the operating room so that when you wake up from your surgery each patient is virtually pain free.
-These effects can last between a couple of hours to as long as 12+ hours.
-By using the anesthetic technique just described, most patients wake up so completely and quickly that they can walk out of our facility within 20-30 minutes upon completion of their surgery.
+All patients are provided with long-acting local anesthetic in the operating room so that when they wake up from your surgery, you feel highly comfortable.
+These effects can last between a couple of hours to as long as 12 hours.
+By using the anesthetic technique just described, most patients wake up so completely and quickly that they can walk out of our facility within 20 to 30 minutes upon completion of their surgery.
 Dr. Bradley prescribes medications to use after your surgery which will keep you comfortable during your recovery.
-In fact, 9 out of 10 patients who are compliant with Dr. Bradley’s post-operative instruction state they do not require narcotic pain medications after the first 24 hours of their surgery, relying instead on over the counter Tylenol and Motrin for pain control.
-Most patients can return to work once they no longer require narcotic pain medications, which is generally 2 or three days after their breast augmentation surgery.
+In fact, nine out of 10 patients who are compliant with Dr. Bradley’s postoperative instructions state they do not require narcotic pain medications after the first 24 hours of their surgery, relying instead on over the counter Tylenol and Motrin for pain control.
+Most patients can return to work once they no longer require narcotic pain medications, which is generally two or three days after their breast augmentation surgery

 Where is the surgery performed?

-Dr. Bradley performs his surgery at The Best U Now Plastic Surgery in Weston, Florida.
-Patients have their surgery in an extremely private setting, receive one on one personalized attention by Dr. Bradley and the staff in a professional environment which provides more patient comfort and safety than a hospital environment.
+Dr. Bradley performs his surgeries in Weston, Florida.
+Patients have their surgery in an extremely private setting, receive one-on-one personalized attention by Dr. Bradley and the staff in a professional environment which provides more patient comfort and safety than a hospital environment.

 When can I return to my normal lifestyle?

-You can return to work a few days after the procedure, but avoid strenuous physical activity with the breasts for 3 to 4 weeks.
-It will take 6 months to 1 year for scars to fade.
+You can return to work a few days after the procedure, but avoid strenuous physical activity with the breasts for three to four weeks.
+It will take six months to one year for scars to fade.